 Maintaining the Bricks and Mortar (With Insurance)

-1. Insure Your Home For Its Replacement Cost
+1. Insure Your Home for Its Replacement Cost

 Your home insurance should cover the cost of rebuilding your home in the event it is destroyed.
 The cost to replace your home is often more than what you ended up paying for it.
 For example, if you purchased an older or foreclosed home, the replacement cost would likely be greater than the market value because rebuilding would require costly, new materials.

 Protect your assets, including your house, savings, and investments, by making sure you have liability insurance.
-Liability insurance helps protect you if you are sued for an incident that occurred on your property.
+Liability insurance helps protect you and your family if you are sued for an incident that occurred on your property.
 For example, a slip-and-fall injury on your front steps during the cold winter months can fall under liability insurance, which covers the cost of the settlement and your legal fees (up to your maximum liability limit).

 When requesting a quote or renewing your home insurance policy ask whether these items are covered to ensure you are protected.

-4. Look At Coverage For Additional Living Expenses
+4. Consider Coverage For Additional Living Expenses

 5. Understand What Is Not Covered

-6. Consider What Other Factors May Affect The Rate To Insure Your Home
+6. Consider What Other Factors May Affect the Rate To Insure Your Home

 Is this your first time buying a home?